Ron1005/Ron1005/README.md

 - 👋 Hi, I’m @Ron1005
 - 👀 I’m interested in learning something new everyday
-- 🌱 I’m currently learning and working hard to become a Data Scientist/Data Analyst
+- 🌱 I’m currently learning and working hard to become a React/Front-End Expert
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rohamhad98@gmail.com